ericlaber/ericlaber.github.io/index.md

 with simulation experiments or data anlyses.

 ## Pre-requisites
-I will assume that students havea basic understanding of mathematical statistics, calculus, basic analyses, linear algebgra, and computing.
+I will assume that students have a basic understanding of mathematical statistics, calculus, basic analyses, linear algebgra, and computing.
 There are many excellent resources online for shoring gaps in these areas.
 Coursera, EdX, Udemy, YouTube, etc., are a great place to start.
 While I will do my best to review key ideas, I will take for